Cute-Test/cdt-plugin/user_manual/manual.md

 outside.
 Although seams are a valuable technique, it is hard and cumbersome to apply them without automated refactorings and tool chain configuration support.
-We provide sophisticated support for seams with Mockator a plug-in for the Eclipse C/C++ development tooling project.
+We provide sophisticated support for seams with Mockator, a plug-in for the Eclipse C/C++ development tooling project.
 Mockator creates the boilerplate code and the necessary infrastructure for the four seam types object, compile, preprocessor and link seam.